fslev/selenium-jutils/Readme.md

 A light Java library designed to tackle the shortcomings of Selenium Page Object Model and Page Factory features.
 It provides the following enhancements:
-- WebContext, used for locating web elements relative to a parent element
+- __WebContext__, used for locating web elements relative to a parent element
-- Retry on error mechanism, used when an error or exception occurs while locating a web element, such as StaleElementReferenceException.
+- __Retry on error mechanism__, used when an error or exception occurs while locating a web element, such as StaleElementReferenceException.

 ### Maven Central
 ```